marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 To gain fundamental understanding of Authorization, I encourage you to read the [Spring Docs](https://docs.spring.io/spring-security/reference/servlet/authorization/architecture.html).
 This documentation is robust and does well in describing exactly how Authorization operates under the hood - especially for situations where you have legacy framework code and want to customize.

-By default, you will have little interaction with a [ReactiveAuthorizationManager]() or any [AuthorizationManager]()'s which computes authorization where applied.
-To use Authorization with Reactive streams, use [@PreAuthorize]() annotations that let us express authorization requiremts.
+> **_CURRENTLY_**: For custom expressions, Spring Security supports return values of `boolean` and cannot be wrapped in deferred values such as a reactive `Publisher`.
+As such, the expressions must not block.

 ## Secure the Client

 Spring RSocket creates a [RSocketRequesterBuilder]() bean at startup.
 This bean provides a builder for creating new [RSocketRequesters]().
 An `RSocketRequester` provides a single connection interface to RSocket operations usually across a network.

 RSocket Security can be applied to connection level or request level.
 It is up to how your application uses the connection.
-If a connection is shared across multiple [Principal]() (Users) then it is recommended to authenticate the setup with it's own 'connectivity' user, or to connect normally, and secure each request.
+If a connection is shared across multiple [Principal]() (Users) then it is recommended to authenticate the setup with it's own 'connectivity' user, or to connect with a 'setup' user, then each request as another user.
 We will discuss both methods below.

 ### Securing at connection time

 We can secure each connection by sending metadata in the SETUP frame.
 To configure this kind of authentication, use a [RSocketRequester.Builder]() builder.
 This builder lets us specify `setupMetadata` to enable our setup frame to contain our user credentials.

-A RequestFactory class that does this job can be made so we dont repeat the connection builder every time a requester is needed.
+Our custom `RequestFactory` class makes it so we dont repeat the connection builder every time a requester is needed.
+We either need an authenticated connection or a non-authenticated connection.
 We will create the authenticating Requester below:

 ```kotlin
 open class RequesterFactory(private val port: String) {